Vugrovec Donji

 Vugrovec Donji is a village in Croatia.
-It was formally a settlement (naselje) of Zagreb, the capital of Croatia, since the division of Vugrovec into Vugrovec Gornji and Vugrovec Donji in 1991.
+It was formerly a settlement (naselje) of Zagreb, the capital of Croatia, since the division of Vugrovec into Vugrovec Gornji and Vugrovec Donji in 1991.
 For the 2021 Croatian census, it has been merged with Kućanec and Vuger Selo into a new settlement named Vugrovec.

 Demographics

 According to the 2011 census, it had 442 inhabitants.